Cardinals vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker enters this game looking to extend his four-game hit streak.
-During his last five outings he is hitting .222 with a double, a home run, four walks and two RBI.
+- Tucker has picked up a hit in five games in a row.
+In his last five games he is hitting .350 with three doubles, a home run, three walks and three RBI.

 Tucker Recent Games